KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

    according to the dialect in use (that is accordingly to the datasource dialect).

-   For example, letís suppose we defined a Mongo datasource and want to create a dataset upon it.
-Therefore choose the "ëQuery typeë dataset and, as we revealed in advance, choose the correct language: in this case JS instead of SQL.
+   For example, let‚Äôs suppose we defined a Mongo datasource and want to create a dataset upon it.
+Therefore choose the "‚ÄòQuery type‚Äò dataset and, as we revealed in advance, choose the correct language: in this case JS instead of SQL.
 The script must respect some convention, in
    particular:

--  the return value of the query must be assigned to a variable with name îqueryì.
+-  the return value of the query must be assigned to a variable with name ‚Äùquery‚Äú.
 For example

 ..

    var query = db.store.find();

--  if the return value doesnít come from a query, for example itís a js variable, than it
+-  if the return value doesn‚Äôt come from a query, for example it‚Äôs a js variable, than it

 Big Data- NoSQL